 However, WeTransfer also has some weaknesses.
 A user does not have any choice as to where their data is hosted when they use WeTransfer to send a file.

-We would also note that the site doesn’t provide any solid guarantee when it comes to the privacy and security of data they store.
-As a result, using WeTransfer may not be appropriate for all professional uses.
+We would also note that the site doesn’t provide any solid guarantee when it comes to the privacy and security of data cloud storage.
+As a result, using WeTransfer services may not be appropriate for all professional uses.

 What alternatives are there to WeTransfer ?